Kew Gardens is one of the great botanical gardens and you can get 2FOR1 on entry with us

 It’s impressive for adults, but it makes for a great family day out too.
 Kids will love running through the grounds, exploring the Children’s Garden, and admiring the views from the soaring treetop walkways.

 It’s also London’s largest UNESCO World Heritage Site and has more than 2 million visitors each year.
-Become one of them and travel by train with a National Rail ticket to get 2FOR1 entry.
+Become one of them and travel by train with a National Rail ticket to get 2FOR1 entry or discounted entry through SWR Rewards.
 Read on for more information on Kew Gardens, including how to get there, things to do and places to stay.

 Where is Kew Gardens?